BLUEBL0B/Secret-Sing-Box/Docs/cf-scan-ip-en.md

 - `-tlr`: Maximum packet loss threshold; only display IPs with loss below this ratio (default 1.00).
 - `-sl`: Minimum download speed threshold; only display IPs above this speed (default 0.00 MB/s).
 - `-p`: Number of results to display directly after testing (default 10).
-- `-o`: Save results to file; wrap paths with spaces in quotes (default `result.csv`).
+- `-f`: IP range data file; if the path contains spaces, wrap it in quotes; supports IP ranges of other CDNs (default ip.txt).
-- `-f`: IP range data directly specified via parameters, separated by commas (default empty).
+- `-ip`: IP range data directly specified via parameters, separated by commas (default empty).
+- `-o`: Write result to file; if path contains spaces, wrap it in quotes; if set to empty [-o ""] do not write to file (default is result.csv).
+- `-dd`: Disable download speed test; when disabled, test results will be sorted by latency (by default sorted by download speed) (enabled by default).
 - `-allip`: Test all IPs within each range (IPv4 only); defaults to randomly testing one IP per /24 subnet.
-- `-v`: Print program version and check.
+- `-v`: Print program version and check for updates.
-- `-allip`: Test all IPs; default is randomly testing one IP from each /24 range.
 - `-h`: Show help information and exit.

-Full results are saved to the file `result.csv` in the current directory.
+For more information and the latest updates, visit [CloudflareScanner GitHub repository](https://github.com/Ptechgithub/CloudflareScanner).